YunxuanMaPKU/NAM/README.md

 # Neural Affine Maximizer

-This is the code for the paper "Learning Revenue-Maximizing Auctions with Neural Affine Maximizer" in ICLR 2026 Workshop AIMS (AI for Mechanism Design and Strategic Decision Making).
+This is the Pytorch implementation of our paper "Learning Revenue-Maximizing Auctions with Neural Affine Maximizer" in ICLR 2026 Workshop AIMS (AI for Mechanism Design and Strategic Decision Making).

 comming soon!